Justia Lawyer Rating

 A Cook County Medical Malpractice Lawyer Can Help

 Medical malpractice can be devastating because you have placed so much trust in a doctor who failed you.
 If you believe you are a victim of medical malpractice in Illinois, you may be able to recover damages that address the personal and financial impact of the injuries you have suffered.
 A compassionate Orland Park medical malpractice attorney can help you determine if you have a case for medical malpractice.
-The Law Office of John S. Fotopoulos, P.C. has experience and a proven track record in multiple medical malpractice cases, and we can help you recover the compensation you deserve.
+The Fotopoulos Law Office has experience and a proven track record in multiple medical malpractice cases, and we can help you recover the compensation you deserve.
 Call our office at 708-942-8400 to schedule a free consultation.

 Sources: